Academic Federation FAQ

 • Problems with teaching and any successful solutions the candidate has developed

-• Description of the significance of the research, program, or project; any unusual problems which had to be overcome, or any breakthroughs which pushed the research, program, or project forward
+• Description of the significance of the research, program, or project; any unusual problems which had to be overcome, or any breakthroughs which the research, program, or project forward

 • Discussion of reviews of the research/creative activity